rahul-verma/arjuna/docs/source/httpauto/request.rst

 Setting a **Request Label**
 ---------------------------

-All session request methods accept a `label` argument.
+All service request methods accept a `label` argument.
 This is used in reports and logging to give a user-defined representation of an HTTP request.

 Following are basic examples of these calls: